What is VoIP and How Does it Work?

 Instead of relying on dedicated copper wires and circuit-switched networks, VoIP converts voice signals into digital data packets.
 These packets are then transmitted over IP-based networks, such as the internet.
 By converting voice into data, VoIP eliminates the need for a separate infrastructure solely dedicated to voice communication.

 The mechanics of VoIP are complex but intriguing.
 VoIP services use devices such as Analog Telephone Adapters (ATAs) or IP phones to convert analog signals into digital data packets when making phone calls.
-The packets undergo packetization and are assigned tags with pertinent details such as the source and destination IP addresses before being sent over the internet through IP-based networks.

 sip-trunking-voip-phone-system-diagram